 Worried about whether you’re in it for the right reasons?
-Want to see how many of these healthy reasons you have in your dynamic?
-Let’s find out why should someone stay in a relationship, with the help of clinical psychologist Devleena Ghosh (M.Res, Manchester University), founder of Kornash: The Lifestyle Management School, who specializes in couple counseling and family therapy.
+Want to know whether your reasons for being with someone are healthy and robust?
+Let’s help you find the answer to why should someone stay in a relationship with the help of clinical psychologist Devleena Ghosh (M.Res, Manchester University), founder of Kornash: The Lifestyle Management School, who specializes in couple counseling and family therapy.

 1. Mutual respect is the biggest reason to stay in a relationship

-When there isn’t mutual respect in the relationship, you’re probably not too eager to hear what your partner has to say.
+When there is no mutual respect in the relationship, you’re probably not too eager to hear what your partner has to say.
 In that case, it basically becomes a situation where you’re waiting for the person in front of you to stop talking so you can speak again.
+The reason to be in a relationship is that it makes you feel heard, validated, and respected.
+Not abused, belittled, and manipulated.
 We don’t know about you, but that’s not the kind of relationship we’d like.

 2. When your emotional intimacy is off the charts